 Comparative comments on the below listed slide copiers.
 They will all do the job.
 The Bowens copytran is the cheapest and is for the person who has a camera and macro lens and/or bellows that he/she wants to use.
 The Bowens Illumitran is a step up with built-in bellows and camera stand.
 The Kenro, the Forox, the ChromaPro, and the Beseler slide copiers have the advantage of built-in dial-in Dichroic filtration.
 The Beseler units have the advantage of contrast control and the option of strobe illumination.
 The one Beseler and the Forox have the advantage of the x,y, revolving slide carrier.
 The Forox is for large volumn and/or large capacity copying.
 I can supply a 4X5 adaptor for the Kenro or the Beseler slide copiers.
 The choice is yours.

 Above you will find a FOROX MODEL SD slide copier converted to a FOROX MACRO AND MICRO TRANSILLUMINATED AND REFLECTED LIGHT COPY STAND AND SLIDE COPIER.
 It is still a viable slide copier.
 It even has the head connecting cable.
 All that would be needed to convert it back to the original design is a Forox head with magazines.
+Not that you are likely to want to use it to copy to film.
+Today, you are likely to want to copy to digital and that is why I removed the head with film magazine and substituted a camera mount instead.
 I am willing to sell much of the electronics in the base separately.

 ChromaPro by Magnum-Sickles Industries, Inc., model 01-21115 slide copier, incandescent, dial-in Dichroic filtration, filter in-out lever, auxiliary filter drawer, 35mm and 6X6cm mixing boxes quickly interchanged via a sliding lever, spring loaded 35mm mounted slide carrier with some positioning capability, with built-in camerastand and bellows with millimeter scale may alo be quickly raised or lowered as a whole, requires camera and lens adapters, Mint-, $200